shooshtarilab/RegSCOUT/README.md

 ![logo](https://github.com/shooshtarilab/RegSCOUT/blob/main/images/RegSCOUT_logo.png)

 # RegSCOUT (<ins>Reg</ins>ulatory <ins>S</ins>ingle <ins>C</ins>ell <ins>O</ins>mics for <ins>U</ins>nravelling <ins>T</ins>rait Loci - Updates in Progress)
 RegSCOUT is a computational pipeline that integrates disease-associated SNPs, identified through genome-wide association studies (GWAS), with scATAC-seq, Hi-C, eQTL, TF position frequency matrices (PFMs), scRNA-seq, and GENCODE gene annotation data.
 Through this comprehensive integrative approach, RegSCOUT prioritizes putative gene regulatory networks relevant to the pathogenesis of complex diseases.
 We have made RegSCOUT into an executable docker application for ease of use; however, RegSCOUT can also be run in bash, example bash scripts can be found on the github page in the bash_scripts folder.
-While this ReadMe will provide a general overview of the pipeline and how it can be run, it is highly recommended that users read the more comprehensive user manual in the github (RegSCOUT_User_Manual.pdf).
+While this README will provide a general overview of the pipeline and how it can be run, <ins>it is highly recommended that users read the more comprehensive user manual in the github</ins> (RegSCOUT_User_Manual.pdf).

 ## Required R version and libraries:
 RegSCOUT can be run on R versions 4.4.x and 4.5.x.
 It requires these libraries: tools, Seurat, Signac, GenomicRanges, genetics.binaRies, R.utils, atSNP, TFBSTools, JASPAR2024, stringr, circlize, ComplexHeatmap, R.utils, monocle3, cicero, Repitools, reshape2, dplyr, purrr, BSgenome.Hsapiens.UCSC.hg19, BSgenome.Hsapiens.UCSC.hg38, rtracklayer, data.table, writexl, tidyr, and tibble. <ins>Monocle3 must be installed prior to installing cicero</ins> (cicero analysis will not run properly if not).
 Cicero should be installed following instructions found in this link: https://cole-trapnell-lab.github.io/cicero-release/docs_m3/.